JirkaChadima/NiftyGrid/README.md

 NiftyGrid/Automatic
 ===================

+**This package is unmaintained, contact me at chadima.jiri@gmail.com if you'd like to take over**

 This fork brings an AutomaticGrid class to the NiftyGrid package.

 **WARNING** - I had to extend the ``IDataSource`` interface!